OSS-EVE/nodebb-theme-oss/README.md

-Persona theme for NodeBB
+Oss theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+OSS, based on Persona is a custom theme for OSS alliance.

 ## Addons